seL4/microkit/docs/manual.md

 ## Raspberry Pi 4B {#rpi4b_1gb}

-Support is available for the Raspberry Pi 4 Model B. There are multiple models of the Raspberry Pi 4B that have different amounts of RAM, we target the 1GB model in Microkit.
+Support is available for the Raspberry Pi 4 Model B. There are multiple models of the Raspberry Pi 4B that have different amounts of RAM, we have support for the 1GB, 2GB, 4GB and 8GB models.
+Because the amount of RAM must be known statically by seL4, the Microkit board names differ for each model:

-If you require more than 1GB, please file an issue or pull request to add support for models with larger amounts of memory.
+* `rpi4b_1gb` for 1GB of RAM.
+* `rpi4b_2gb` for 2GB of RAM.
+* `rpi4b_4gb` for 4GB of RAM.
+* `rpi4b_8gb` for 8GB of RAM.

 For initial board setup, please see the instructions on the [seL4 website](https://docs.sel4.systems/Hardware/Rpi4.html).